David A. Boxley

 David A. Boxley (born 1952) is an American artist from the Tsimshian tribe in Alaska, most known for his prolific creation of Totem Poles and other Tsimshian artworks.

 Boxley was raised in Metlakatla, Alaska, home to many Tsimshian people.
 His works, done in traditional Tsimshian style and technique, have had international reach, and he is known as one of the most prolific contemporary makers of Totem Poles in the world.
 He has created over 70 poles, which have been displayed in notable places like Disney World, Florida and the Smithsonian National Museum of the American Indian, where it is permanently displayed.
 His other carvings are in the collections of various museums, and owned by royal families and nobles across Europe and Asia.

 He has also played a part in reviving Tsimshian culture, creating Tsimshian dance groups, reviving the traditional ceremony called Potlatch, and passing on knowledge of Tsimshian language.

-Boxley currently lives in Lynnwood, Washington, and his son's, particularly David R. Boxley, are also successful artists and carvers.
+Boxley currently lives in Lynnwood, Washington, and his sons, particularly David R. Boxley, are also successful artists and carvers.

 He is a member of the Laxsgiik (Eagle clan), and his four Tsimshian names include one meaning "First to Potlatch" and one meaning "He Who Works with the Cedar."

+In 2023, the artist published a book about his life and work with assistance from Seattle writer Steve Quinn.